mithrandie/csvq/docs/_posts/2006-01-02-select-query.md

   : NULLS {FIRST|LAST}
 ```

-_field_name_
+_field_
 : [value]({{ '/reference/value.html' | relative_url }})

-  If DISTINCT keyword is specified in the select clause, you can use only enumerated fields in the select clause as _field_name_.
+  If DISTINCT keyword is specified in the select clause, you can use only enumerated fields in the select clause as _field_.

 _order_direction_
 : _ASC_ sorts records in ascending order. _DESC_ sorts in descending order. _ASC_ is the default.